close

 How will you appeal to new customers?
 Or let people who aren’t interested today but can become customers later know more about your products?
 The only way is to keep creating content.

 You do this all the time when you meet prospective customers in the course of your work.
-You give them product and market information, swap stories, let them know about new things you are working on to improve your products.
-May be that conversation went on to generate a new order for you.
+You give them product and market information, swap stories, and let them know about new things you are working on to improve your products.
+Maybe that conversation went on to generate a new order for you.
 Or strengthened the commercial bond.

 If you have 100 customers, you have to have a hundred conversations to achieve the same result.
-On your website it works in precisely the opposite way.
+Your website works precisely the opposite way.
 In one shot, you can tell all your prospects more about your product, the business and the market.
-Reach everyone who is interested, even marginally in what you do.
+Reach everyone interested, even marginally, in what you do.
 And over time, they look forward to knowing what you’re doing next.

 BO_Blog_MALLORAKIOSKS3